-The Ledger of Record

-Today's nation states are typically either internally disaligned, like the US, or forcibly internally aligned, like China.
+The Ledger of Record Today's nation states are typically either internally disaligned, like the US, or forcibly internally aligned, like China.
 In the first case, the citizens are arguably free, but strongly disagree.
 In the second case, the citizens are in key respects less free, and thus do not openly disagree.

-The ideal is a third way, to build a community which is consensually internally aligned, where the citizens have made a free choice to agree, and have working mechanisms to come to consensus in the event they disagree40.
+The ideal is a third way, to build a community which is consensually internally aligned, where the citizens have made a free choice to agree, and have working mechanisms to come to consensus in the event they disagree.

 That last bit is the hard part.
 In the US, polarization (or decentralization) has been increasing since the mid-century peak centralization, and was accelerated by social media.
 The establishment attempted a counter-decentralization to try to censor and deplatform people from social media, but this is unsystematic and, after an initial surge, halfhearted.
-It's an amateurish retrofit of speech and thought controls upon a previously free society, and it increasingly seems like it's not 40 Or to exit if they truly cannot come to agreement.
-While this is much more salient in the network state environment, it's still a last resort. going to stick, particularly with the emergence of semi-decentralized platforms like Substack, fully decentralized tools like Bitcoin, and censorship-resistant web3 tools like Mirror, IPFS, and the like.
+It's an amateurish retrofit of speech and thought controls upon a previously free society, and it increasingly seems like it's not going to stick, particularly with the emergence of semi-decentralized platforms like Substack, fully decentralized tools like Bitcoin, and censorship-resistant web3 tools like Mirror, IPFS, and the like.
 America's model is no consensus and constant dissent.

-In China, unification (or centralization) has arguably been increasing since mid-century, when there was the nadir of the Chinese Civil War, when many of the most talented Chinese people sought their fortunes abroad, and when the most successful ethnically Chinese states were the islands outside mainland China: Hong Kong, Taiwan, and Singapore.
+In China, unification (or centralization) has arguably been increasing since midcentury, when there was the nadir of the Chinese Civil War, when many of the most talented Chinese people sought their fortunes abroad, and when the most successful ethnically Chinese states were the islands outside mainland China: Hong Kong, Taiwan, and Singapore.
 Over the last several decades, like an ultra-aggressive sheepdog, the Chinese government has ensured that any burgeoning dissent is stifled, whether that be Tiananmen Square, the Great Firewall, Falun Gong, Bo Xilai, the Hong Kong National Security Law, the Xinjiang crackdown, US-supported democracy activists, Chinese tech founders, or Bitcoin miners.
 China's model is to attain consensus by suppressing dissent.